Data-Mining-Algorithms/Data-Mining-Algorithms/README.md

 # Data-Mining-Algorithms
-A repository of Data Mining algorithms.
+A repository of data mining algorithms.